highsource/jsonix/nodejs/tests/browserify/README.md

 * Run `browserify main.js -o bundle.js` - generates the `bundle.js` file.
 * Open `index.html` - includes the `bundle.js` script to unmarshal the `po.xml` file and set values in HTML elements.

-*Note for the Chrom users.*
+*Note for the Chrome users.*

-This example accesses a local xml file.
+This example, when run locally, accesses a local xml file.
 This does not work in Chrome, you have to start Chrome with a special option:

 ````
 chrome --allow-file-access-from-files